hackclub/hackclub/meta/applications/yc_s15.md

 **If you've applied previously with the same idea, how much progress have you made since the last time you applied?
 Anything change?**

+TODO: Talk to Beyang about this question

+* Figure out what he means by age
+  * Explicitly address that last time we heard that age was a factor
+    * We're extremely committed to this and plan to work on this for a very long time.
+    * We've arrived at the point of our interest with this.
+  * Perhaps adding a cofounder who's a bit older(y)
+  * Show that I'm not going to decide and go to college in a bit.
+    * Geoff is saying this because he's probably already seen this already play out.

 We ran our planned 25 school pilot, reaching 1,000 students, had Jonathan join as a co-founder, and brought on a full-time volunteer as well as two part-time volunteers.